schollz/paracosms/README.md

 ### known bugs

 - ~~rarely a bug occurs where SuperCollider does not free all the synths when exiting.~~ (fixed, I think)
+- there is a rare bug where the playback position escapes the start/stop points (maybe fixed)
 - as mentioned above, if you change the norns clock then samples will continue to play at the rate according to the clock that they were initialized with. until there is a fix for this, I suggest reloading the script after you change the norns clock, or simply goto the sample individually and modify something in its warping parameters.